 - Create a network of faculty to serve as resource for future

 participants in the program, as well as for the university community as a

 - Must be a DePaul Tenure Line or Term faculty member, approved

 by the Global Engagement office.

 - Must have confirmed travel plans and have secured funding to

 How to Apply

-Eligible faculty who are interested in applying should contact Rosi Leon, assistant director for Global Engagement and Online Learning, at least 6 weeks before travel dates.
+Eligible faculty who are interested in applying should contact Rosi Leon, director of Virtual Exchange and Online Learning, at least 6 weeks before travel dates.
 Please include the following details about your trip:

 - Location (country, city)